Cabinetry Intensive

 Other Scholarships

 HatchSpace seeks to make our programs accessible to early career & economically disadvantaged individuals.
 We also acknowledge how women, LGBTQIA+ community members, and people of color have historically been under-represented and under-celebrated in trade and craft careers.
 With this in mind, HatchSpace makes a limited number of need-based, partial scholarships available via the HatchSpace Scholarship Fund.
 Awards range in amounts up to 75%, though the highest level of awards will be most limited and most competitive.
-Those students who wish to be considered for need-based scholarships should indicate their intention on the enrollment for, and we strongly encourage students seeking scholarship funds to apply no later than March 1, 2026.
-A $600 deposit is still required at time of registration to guarantee your seat in the program while awaiting scholarship consideration.
-In the event a student seeking scholarship is unsuccessful in obtaining an award that meets their needs for participation, the deposit will be refunded so long as the student withdraws within 1 week of receiving their scholarship decision.
+Those students who wish to be considered for need-based scholarships should indicate their intention on the enrollment for, and we strongly encourage students seeking scholarship funds to apply no later than March 7, 2026.
+A $600 deposit is still required at time of registration while awaiting scholarship consideration.
+In the event a student seeking scholarship is unsuccessful in obtaining an award that meets their needs for participation, the deposit will be fully refunded.

 Payment Plans are also available to all students.